41-2 Report of the Charter Schools in the U.S.

 very good and students want to attend.

-【Comment】 This is a very good charter school and we will be able to get a lot of suggestions
+【Comment】 This is a very good charter school and we will be able to get

 from it.
 I will pay attention to the widely opened door to other districts..